TelemetryDeck/docs/articles/navigation-events.md

 ---
-title: Navigation Signals
+title: Navigation Events
 tags: setup
-description: TelemetryDeck can track how users navigate through your app when you send navigation signals.
+description: TelemetryDeck can track how users navigate through your app when you send navigation events.
 Here's how these need to look like.
-lead: TelemetryDeck can track how users navigate through your app when you send navigation signals.
+lead: TelemetryDeck can track how users navigate through your app when you send navigation events.
 Here's how these need to look like.
 testedOn: SwiftSDK 2.2.0, WebSDK 1.0.0
 ---

 {% notewarning "Upcoming Feature" %}

 This feature is still in development and will take a while to be available in all SDKs and the Dashboard UI.
-We encourage you to start sending navigation signals now so you'll have data to play around with once we launch the feature fully.
+We encourage you to start sending navigation events now so you'll have data to play around with once we launch the feature fully.
 {% endnotewarning %}

 {% noteinfo "Web Analytics already tracks navigation" %}

-If you're using TelemetryDeck's Web SDK to track your website, you don't need to send navigation signals.
+If you're using TelemetryDeck's Web SDK to track your website, you don't need to send navigation events.
 The Web SDK already tracks navigation automatically.
 {% endnoteinfo %}

 ## Format

-A navigation signal is a regular TelemetryDeck signal of type `TelemetryDeck.Navigation.pathChanged`.
+A navigation event is a regular TelemetryDeck event of type `TelemetryDeck.Navigation.pathChanged`.
 It has parameters for version number, source and destination paths, and an identifier, which is the source path and destination path concatenated with `->`.
 Using this identifier, we can track how users navigate through your app.

 ```json
 {